mrwadson/bigcommerce-api-examples/README.md

 - All pages to `log/pages.log` file
 - All coupons to `log/coupons.log` file
 - All product options to `log/product_options.log` file
+- All categories to `log/get_categories.log` file
+- All currencies to `log/currencies.log` file
+- All brands to `log/brands.log` file

 ## Help